UNSW-pAWS/webapp-frontend/README.md

-# pAWS | Dependency Checker (Frontend)
+# pAWS | Application Configuration Tool

-Frontend application which allows users to enter their dependencies and view the results of their vulnerability scans.
+ReactJS application which allows users to quickly create their application's architecture diagram and specify their configuration.
+This tool put security at the forefront and also allows users to select what AWS Managed Rules they want to be guided by.

 <br />